 This holiday was immediately embraced by people all over America, who realized the benefits of cleaning up their social media accounts.
 After all, so many of us have been overwhelmed by the sheer number of unnecessary accounts of people we don’t know or don’t remember.
 They can send us annoying messages, images, spoilers, and links.

 It’s also worth noting that, at one time, having a huge number of online friends was seen as something cool!
 Now, it’s easy to laugh at that idea.
 Everyone needs to take a break from the noise of social media and clear out the accounts of people who aren’t actually useful to them.

-- Facebook is the largest social network in the world with over a billion users;
+- Facebook is the largest social network in the world, with over a billion users.

-- Internet addiction is not an abstract problem, but a very real one;
+- Internet addiction is a real problem.

-How to celebrate
+How to take part

-When is National Unfriend Day celebrated in 2022?
+When is National Unfriend Day celebrated in 2023?